Prospects for Direct Detection of Black Hole Formation in Neutron Star Mergers with Next-Generation Gravitational-Wave Detectors: Discussion.

-\paragraph{Discussion.} We have shown that it might be possible to use the presence/absence of a high-frequency signal in the $[4096, 8192]~{\rm Hz}$-band to confidently confirm/exclude \ac{BH} formation for binary mergers with sufficiently high $\rho_M \gtrsim 10$, yielding $\rho_H \gtrsim 1$ for \ac{BH} forming binaries.
+We have shown that it might be possible to use the presence/absence of a high-frequency signal in the $[4096, 8192]~{\rm Hz}$-band to confidently confirm/exclude \ac{BH} formation for binary mergers with sufficiently high $\rho_M \gtrsim 10$, yielding $\rho_H \gtrsim 1$ for \ac{BH} forming binaries.
 This corresponds to distances ranging from 40~Mpc to 100~Mpc for 90\% of the systems considered.
 Combined with the measurement of the binary parameters from the inspiral signal, the knowledge of the fate of the binary would strongly constrain the physics of matter at extreme densities.
+We remark that binaries that collapse within ~15 milliseconds do so due to the loss of angular momentum to gravitational waves.
+For longer-lived remnants, the gravitational-wave losses are negligible, so the mechanism for collapse is qualitatively different.
+As such, it is an important result of our work that short- and long-lived remnants can be distinguished by means of gravitational-wave observations.
 Knowing if and when a \ac{BH} is formed in a \ac{NS} merger would also impact our understanding of the central engine of short gamma-ray bursts.

 Considerable theoretical and practical challenges need to be addressed to enable the type of measurements and inference we are proposing.
-On the experimental side, future development of new techniques to improve the sensitivity of \ac{GW} observatories at high-frequency, or the development of new high-frequency optimized detectors might be required to extend the detection horizon of the \ac{BH} ringdown in \ac{NS} mergers.
+On the experimental side, future development of new techniques to improve the sensitivity of \ac{GW} observatories at high frequency, or the development of new high-frequency optimized detectors might be required to extend the detection horizon of the \ac{BH} ringdown in \ac{NS} mergers.
 On the theory side, substantial advances in \ac{NR} is required to produce reliable and accurate \ac{BH} formation time predictions for different binary parameters and \acp{EOS}.
 We believe that this work strongly motivates research in these directions.

+We briefly discuss the extensions and caveats of this work that we plan to take up in the future.
+In Fig.~\ref{fig:delayed_excised}, we show that by windowing the signal to exclude the collapse, the high-frequency contribution can be separated out.
+A dedicated data analysis study to quantify the feasibility of such a procedure for a wide range of simulations is left for the future.
+In this study we have not quantified the relative probability of occurrence of systems with different masses as well as the probabilities for the \ac{EOS}.
+This is due to wide uncertainties in the \ac{NS} mass distribution as well as for the \ac{EOS}.
+In the future, when there are greater number of detections, one can reweight the correlations that we report on with specific mass distributions and \ac{EOS} probabilities.